deleonab/Automating-infrastructure-with-terraform-3-v2/README.md

-The objective of this project is to automate infrastructure withIAC using Terraform
+The objective of this project is to automate infrastructure with IAC (Infrastructure as Code) using Terraform
 ---
 ![Image of infrastructure](./images/tooling_project_16.png)